etternagame/etterna/Docs/Crashpad.md

 1. Before we can generation symbols, we need to build the game with debug information.
 That means setting `CMAKE_BUILD_TYPE` to `Debug` or `RelWithDebInfo` and building the game.
-The debug information is stored within the binary, and we'll first want to extract it into its own file.
+The debug information is stored within the binary, and we'll first want to extract it into a separate file.

     ```bash
     cd etterna/